 We conduct an experiment to examine the impact of using cosine similarity in module training.
-Specifically, we compare RV-HATE (\textit{ours}), which adopts cosine similarity for the modules, with RV-HATE (\textit{$\ell_2$}), which uses Euclidean distance.
-As shown in Table~\ref{tab:pitfalls}, RV-HATE (\textit{ours}) achieves an average improvement 0.46\%p and shows a lower standard deviation across datasets.
+Specifically, we compare RV-HATE (\textit{ours}) that uses cosine similarity for the modules and RV-HATE (\textit{$\ell_2$}) that uses Euclidean distance.
+As shown in Table~\ref{tab:pitfalls}, RV-HATE (\textit{ours}) achieves an average improvement of 0.46\%p and shows a lower standard deviation across datasets.
 These results validate the effectiveness of employing cosine similarity over Euclidean distance for training the modules.